 - Evidentiary – The evidence supporting the charges is unreliable, tainted, or falsified, i.e., a lying witness or inaccurate DNA test

 Suspects remain innocent of all charges until proven guilty beyond a reasonable doubt.
 Presenting strong procedural, constitutional, or substantive defenses to criminal charges with the help of defense counsel may result in dismissal of information or an indictment.

-Retain Criminal Defense Counsel in Stanislaus County
+Retain Criminal Defense Attorney in Stanislaus County

 Hiring an experienced Stanislaus County criminal defense lawyer may mean the difference between imprisonment and acquittal.
 Prosecutors must prove your guilt, and immediately invoking constitutional protections may prevent investigators from obtaining incriminating evidence.